Welcome to the

 We will have learned to fit in with the ecosystem.
 (2)

-We will consciously and humanely reduce our population to 1 billion or fewer.
+By having smaller families, we will consciously and humanely reduce our population to 1 billion or fewer.
 (3)

 We will have developed a steady-state, more circular economy.
 (5)